slittorin/home-assistant-setup/README.md

-# Home Assistant - Installation
+# Home Assistant - Setup

+Although it would be possible to install HA Supervised on a RPI, it would not be standard and I want to keep the setup as future proof as possible.
+Therefore we have gone for the below setup (we tried for instance [Install Home Assistant Supervised on RPI](https://peyanski.com/how-to-install-home-assistant-supervised-official-way/).

 ## Governing principles

-- We want to utilize RPI standard OS, and not HASS.io that would get the whole server to be only for Home Assistant.
+- We want to utilize HASS.io and RPI standards as much as possible, this means that instead of one RPI server we will have two.
+  - server1 on VLAN-Server (192.168.3.30):
+    - RPI 4 with 500GB SSD disk.
+Standard RPI, with docker and in docker containers: InfluxDB and Grafana.
-  - We want to be more in control and utilize the server for other tasks also.
+    - Intended also to be utilized for other projects.
+    - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
       - We want a clean and module-based installation.
       - Store all config/data under `/srv`.
       - Utilize docker:
-    - Official docker images onlsudo docky.
+       - Official docker images only.
        - With volumes for data/config, and only where required bind-mounts.
        - Use `docker cp`, `docker save` or similar to copy/backup data.
-- MariaDB as main database-engine.
-  - We utiize mysqld-volume for mysqld-socket communication that is faster and takes less resources than TCP.
-- InfluxDB as history database-engine.
-- Grafana as data visualization-engine.
-- Home Assistant as automation-engine.
-  - We utilize the mysqld-socket volume.
-- Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
-  - Preferably it shall have an SSD disk to not degrade/destroy SD card.
-  - For now we have all on the same RPI, we may need move InfluxDB and/or Grafana later.
+  - homeassistant on VLAN-Server (192.168.3.20):
+    - RPI 4 with 250GB SSD disk.
+Standard HASS.io install, with MariaDB through HA addon.
+    - Therefore only utilized for home assistant.
+    - See below for setup.
 - If not otherwise stated, the user `pi` performs all actions.

+## Server: server 1

-## Preparation
+### Preparation

 1. Under `/srv`:
    - Create the file `.env`.